 Faq determining a fee or salary

 What is a reasonable rate for the work that you do or have done?
 This is one of the most frequently asked questions.
 Look carefully at the guidelines and costs, and properly assess how much time is needed to do the requested work.
-Observe rules of fair practice and lay down agreements in an employment contract or offer/assignment contract.
+Observe rules of fair practice and lay down agreements in an employment contract or offer/commission contract.

 On this page